Skip to content ↓

 Family holidays and extended trips during term time

-Changes to the law which came in from September 2013 make it clear that Headteachers would not be expected to class any term time holiday as exceptional.
+Changes to the law which came in from September 2013 make it clear that Headteachers would not be expected to class any term-time holiday as exceptional.

 Any absence from school will disrupt your child’s learning.
-Children returning from a term time holiday are also unprepared for the lessons which build upon the teaching they have missed, and teachers have to give more time to help individual children catch up on missed work.
+Children returning from a term-time holiday are also unprepared for the lessons which build upon the teaching they have missed, and teachers have to give more time to help individual children catch up on missed work.
 This poses a risk of the under achievement of other children in the class.
 This is something we all have a responsibility in the school community to avoid.

 Religious observance